Antarctic - The Publication of the New Zealand Antarctic Society

 Antarctic is a full colour, magazine-style, quarterly publication.
 It contains articles relating to the activities of all the nations working in the Antarctic, the Southern Ocean and Sub-Antarctic islands.
 Articles relate to Antarctic functions and events, scientific investigations, environmental protection, Antarctic Treaty related matters, arts and youth programmes, historic site preservation, obituaries, private expeditions, governmental activities affecting the region, poetry and book reviews and the history of exploration and explorers.

-The Editor of Antarctic welcomes articles from any person on any subject related to the Antarctic, the Southern Ocean or Sub-Antarctic regions.
+The Editor of Antarctic welcomes articles from any person on any subject related to Antarctica, the Southern Ocean or Sub-Antarctic regions.
 Articles may be submitted at any time to the Editor at firstname.lastname@example.org.
 The Editor reserves the right to decline to publish an article for any reason whatsoever.
 Note that all articles will be subject to editorial review before publishing.

 Guidelines for authors